 The Altar of Antwerp is an interactive installation in HET MAS Museum.
 It is a point of reflection in the city about how we deal with loss.
-It is inspired by the relationship with the death of the original peoples in the pre-columbian era of America.
-What makes the Altar special is that it not only offers the opportunity to commemorate lost memories, feelings and special people.
-It is also a way to evoke these people, moments or feelings and to realise that they are still connected to us.
+It is inspired by the relationship between life and death in pre-Columbian cultures in South America and is set up in the MAS in honour of Día de Muertos since 2012.

 Visitors to the Altar of Antwerp can commemorate people there.
 We are always connected to all of our memories.
 We can connect ourselves to our past.
 Just like life itself, the Altar takes many forms and is different every year; a colourful organism that is supplemented with a new layer of meaning by a different artist every year.